-The marble surface of the plaza shows a partial representation of the L’Enfant Plan for the city developed in 1791.
-See how the streets you’ve been exploring still follow the plan.
+The marble surface of the plaza shows a partial representation of the L’Enfant Plan for the city, developed in 1791.
+See how the streets on the walking tour still follow the plan.
 The best overall view is from the Clock Tower of the Old Post Office Building.

 Old Post Office Building

-The beautiful building on the south side of Pennsylvania at 12th Street opened as Trump International Hotel Washington in 2016 after extensive renovations.
+The beautiful building on the south side of Pennsylvania at 12th Street is the luxurious Waldorf Astoria hotel.
 This was US Postal Service’s national headquarters from 1899 to 1914 when they outgrew it.
 The building avoided the wrecking ball several times until being placed on the National Register of Historic Places.

 Enter the Old Post Office Museum at the back of the building.
 Early Washington DC photographs show how the city has grown over the years.
 Take the elevators to the Clock Tower and its observation deck for another aerial view of the city.
 The tower stands about 300 feet tall dwarfed only by the Washington Monument and the National Shrine.